leangjia/blender_docs/manual/physics/rigid_body/properties/dynamics.rst

 Linear Velocity
-   Specifies the linear deactivation velocity below which the rigid body is deactivated and simulation stops simulating object.
+   Specifies the linear deactivation velocity below which the rigid body is deactivated and the simulation stops simulating the object.

 Angular Velocity
-   Specifies the angular deactivation velocity below which the rigid body is deactivated and simulation stops simulating object.
+   Specifies the angular deactivation velocity below which the rigid body is deactivated and the simulation stops simulating the object.